Stab's Guide To Surfing, Eating, And Being Merry In Baja Sur (Mexico!) - Stab Mag

 Extra-Curriculars

-“But there’s insane whale-watching towards the north of Baja Sur this time of year as the whales start migrating south, then down in Cabo there’s hiking spots, mountain biking around Punta Lobos; there’s a lot of stuff to do besides surfing.
+“There’s also insane whale-watching towards the north of Baja Sur as the whales start migrating south, then down in Cabo there’s hiking spots, mountain biking around Punta Lobos; there’s a lot of stuff to do besides surfing.
 Lots of local people come here on holiday, like domestic tourists fly up here for the food and the fiesta.”

 ‘Fiesta’ is certainly the first thing that comes to mind whenever ‘Cabo’ gets thrown out, and Baja Koala says that Cabo’s what you make of it.
 If you want to party, then you’ve come to the right place.